Vishnu-Rangiah/Vishnu-Rangiah/README.md

 ### Hi there 👋

+- 🔭 I am currently working as SWE in ML/AI at Walmart.
-I'm a recent grad from UC Davis with a major in Statistics (Data Science) and Computer Science minor.
-Feel free to contact me at vishnu.rangiah@gmail.com
+- 🌱 Previously, UC Davis undergrad in Statistics (Data Science) with a Computer Science minor.
+- 💬 Feel free to contact me at vishnu.rangiah@gmail.com

 <!--